Skip to main content

 How it works

-When a request matches a map local rule, httpmon returns the local file’s content directly to the client without contacting the upstream server.
-The content type is auto-detected from the file extension.
-Flows served from local files show a [L] indicator in the flow list so you can tell them apart from upstream responses.
+When a request matches a map local script, httpmon returns the local file’s content directly to the client without contacting the upstream server.
+The ctx.respondWith() call in onRequest halts script execution immediately and sends the synthetic response.
+Scripts that use ctx.respondWith() are tagged with a Map Local badge in the scripts manager so you can tell them apart from regular scripts.